ryangerardwilson/csvbro/README.md

 - Output is color-coded: data and column names in blue, pivot table headers in green, errors in red.
 - Debug messages are included to trace command parsing and execution.
 - WHERE conditions must be enclosed in double quotes in the shell command to handle operators and complex logic correctly.
+- `PERCENTILES` uses equal-count binning to ensure each bin contains approximately 10% of the data, with noise added to handle duplicate values.

 ## License